cloudera/CML_llm-hol/README.md

 # Large Language Models with Cloudera

-The goal of this hands-on lab is to explore Cloudera Machine Learning (CML) through the lens of LLM RAG architecture.
+The goal of this hands-on lab is to explore Cloudera Machine Learning (CML) through the lens of [Retreival Augmented Generation](https://arxiv.org/abs/2312.10997) (RAG) architecture for Large Language Models.
 Starting from a simple Jupyter notebook and finishing with a complete chatbot application, participants will get to know some of the key CML features and advantages.
 In a real-world scenario, changing business requirements and technology advancements necessitate agility and CML is a great tool to provide that to Data Science practitioners.

 Because the applications of LLMs can be quite broad across industries, it is useful to hone in on a particular use case for the purposes of this lab.